Green-Software-Foundation/if-db/README.md

 Add a manifest to a new subfolder in the `manifests` folder.
 Include the manifest and a computed output file, along with a set of notes explaining how the calculations were done, what assumptions were made, and highlighting any particular areas of uncertainty.

+We recommend using our [pipeline-template](./pipeline-template.md) to structure your notes.

 ### Improve an existing manifest